Sunday, July 15, 2018

 While making my reproduction quilt, I devised a method to make these flowers easier to arrange and applique by sewing petals in layered groups which rotate and overlap.
 With this method, we can assemble these flowers in layers instead of sewing single petals one at a time.

-This technique is shown In the book, Baltimore Garden Quilt, for a flower with pointed petals.
-In workshops, I taught the technique on a flower with round petals, and with the luxury of more time and more detail, students received a detailed, illustrated, step-by-step handout to follow along.
+This technique is shown In the book, Baltimore Garden Quilt, for a flower with pointed petals (the book is still available at www.barbaramburnham.com).
+In workshops, I taught this technique on a flower with round petals, and with the luxury of more time and more detail, students received a detailed, illustrated, step-by-step handout to follow along.
 Now I invite you to give it a try!

 For those who could not attend my workshops, or want to begin their own Baltimore Garden quilt, I offer a FREE Layered Applique Flowers Tutorial (PDF).* The tutorial includes a pattern and templates you can print onto freezer paper with an inkjet printer.
 (My method of applique is "freezer paper on top," but you can use other applique methods.)
 There are also helpful references to the book, Baltimore Garden Quilt, so you will want to keep your book handy as well.
 My books and patterns are available at my website Store.